van1dh/legend/README.md

-# Legends of Valor - Complete Game Implementation
+# Legends - Complete Game Implementation

 ## Project Overview

+Legends consists of two games: **Legends: Monsters & Heroes** and **Legends of Valor**.

+**Legends: Monsters & Heroes** is a traditional turn-based RPG where heroes explore a randomly generated world, engage in tactical battles, visit markets to buy equipment, and grow stronger through experience.
+Unlike the objective-based Valor mode, this classic mode focuses on character progression, resource management, and tactical combat mastery.

 **Legends of Valor** is a MOBA (Multiplayer Online Battle Arena)-style game implemented in Java.
 Players control a team of 3 heroes battling through 3 lanes to reach the enemy's Nexus while defending their own fortress from waves of monsters.